International Criminal Court: Registry

+The Registry is headed by the Registrar, who is elected by the judges to a five-year term.
+As of April 2023 the Registrar is Osvaldo Zavala Giler.

+Crimes for which individuals can be prosecuted

 The Court's subject-matter jurisdiction means the crimes for which individuals can be prosecuted.
 Individuals can only be prosecuted for crimes that are listed in the Statute.
-The primary crimes are listed in article 5 of the Statute and defined in later articles: genocide (defined in article 6), crimes against humanity (defined in article 7), war crimes (defined in article 8), and crimes of aggression (defined in article 8 bis) (which is not yet within the jurisdiction of the Court; see below).
+The primary crimes are listed in article 5 of the Statute and defined in later articles: genocide (defined in article 6), crimes against humanity (defined in article 7), war crimes (defined in article 8), and crimes of aggression (defined in article 8 bis) (since 2018).
 In addition, article 70 defines offences against the administration of justice, which is a fifth category of crime for which individuals can be prosecuted.

 Genocide

-Article 6 defines the crime of genocide as "acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group".
-There are five such acts which constitute crimes of genocide under article 6:
+Article 6 defines the crime of genocide as "acts committed with intent to destroy, in whole or in part, a national, ethnical, racial or religious group."
+There are five such acts which constitute crimes of genocide under Article 6: